HDMS Iver Huitfeldt (F361): Construction and service history

 On 29 January 2024, Iver Huitfeldt departed from Korsør naval base in Denmark for the Red Sea, to assist the US-led coalition in safeguarding commercial traffic against Houthi attacks.
+The frigate's air defences subsequently failed during armed combat against Houthi militants resulting in Chief of Defence Flemming Lentfer being fired by Deputy Prime Minister of Denmark and Minister for Defence Troels Lund Poulsen for failing to inform the government about long-standing problems with the weapons systems onboard the frigate.